Top 4 Summertime Dangers for Pets

 Summer Precautions for Pet Owners

-- First and foremost, always be aware of the weather forecast.
+- Be aware of the weather forecast.